a1icia-m/starwars-droid-match/README.md

 # Star Wars Droid Match

-created with React! simple game I made to learn how to use React
+My first React project and simple Star Wars themed game I made to learn how to use React :)

+🎮An interactive memory matching game and my first React project to sharpen my frontend architecture and UI state management skills.
+Built reusable components, implemented logic for card flipping and matching, and used React hooks to manage dynamic state transitions.
+Optimized rendering performance and user interaction flow while applying clean, modular design principles to simulate engaging gameplay.

 ## Description
 A simple memory matching game where you flip two cards and try to match up the droids with the least amount of turns possible.